-It is LEGAL to possess, purchase and sell an NFA firearm in Utah as long as it is properly registered with the ATF and the possession and transportation are in compliance with all state and federal laws.
+It is LEGAL to purchase an NFA item from a Federal Firearms License (FFL) dealer with a Class 2/3 Special Occupational Taxpayers (SOT license as long as it is in compliance with the Gun Control Act (GCA), all state and federal laws.

 National Firearm Act (NFA) Firearm

 The National Firearms Act of 1968 (NFA) defines a number of categories of regulated firearms.
 These weapons are collectively known as NFA firearms and include the following:

 • A firearm with combinations smooth bore and rifle barrels 12 inches or more but less than 18 inches in length from which only a single shot can be made from either barrel.

 • Machine guns - Any firearm which can fire more than one round per trigger pull.
 Firearms with a 3-round burst feature are considered machine gun features.
 The weapon's receiver is by itself considered to be a regulated firearm.